FI-Mihej/FI-ASockIOCore/README.md

 OS:
 * Ubuntu 14.04.4 LTS x86_64

+Interpreter:
+* CPython 3.4.3 installed from OS repo.
+Was used for testing 'FI-ASockIOCore + httptools' and 'asyncio + httptools'
+* Anaconda 4.0.0 (Python 3.5.1) installed from site and CPython 3.5.1 installed from site.
+Both of them are 30% slower than system CPython interpreter.
+Didn't test CPython 3.4.3 from site yet, so.
+Was used for testing 'FI-ASockIOCore + httptools', 'asyncio + httptools' and 'uvloop + httptools'

 #### Concurency tests (relative performance per concurent connections from 1 and up to 1000):

 FI-ASockIOCore is an equivalent to asyncio, uvloop, golang, etc.